push-based/observable-hq--audit/README.md

 Perfect after this improvement they also have fetch priority `low` 🥳🥳🥳.

 Bam...
-I would say let's call it a day. 😴
+I would say let's call it a day. 🌑
+The snippets to remeasure are now pretty nice to use and I'm excited to run the measures with the improvements and compare them after some 😴.

+# Optimized State

 # Resources
 - [Edited images of this audit as slide deck](https://docs.google.com/presentation/d/1x167yfcHr--3366FC1Lvr_YhzZ-ySyoGBlSjkBz8d94/edit?usp=sharing)